otago-polytechnic-bit-courses/ID607001-intro-app-dev-concepts/lecture-notes/13-react-4.md

 - If you provide **ChatGPT** with a prompt that is not refined enough, it may generate a not-so-useful response
 - Do not trust **ChatGPT's** responses blindly.
 You must still use your judgement and may need to do additional research to determine if the response is correct
 - Acknowledge that you are using **ChatGPT**.
 In the **README.md** file, please include what prompt(s) you provided to **ChatGPT** and how you used the response(s) to help you with your work

+1. Spend some time understanding the code above.
+Once you have an understanding of the code, implement the same functionality using your own **REST API** developed in the **Project** assessment.

 # Formative Assessment Submission